azemma/rockode/quiz1_89.md

 ## 1 Two Sum

 Given an array of integers, find two numbers such that they add up to a specific target number.
 The function twoSum should return indices of the two numbers such that they add up to the target, where index 1 must be less than index 2.
-Please note that your returned

-answers (both index 1 and index 2 ) are not zero-based.
+Please note that your returned answers (both index 1 and index 2 ) are not zero-based.
 For example:

-Input: numbers={2, 7, 11, 15}, target=
+Input: numbers={2, 7, 11, 15}, target=9
-Output: index1=0, index2=
+Output: index1=0, index2=1

 **1.1 Java Solution**